 Think of alternatives to color, like fill patterns and symbols to indicate different colors.

-also try to avoiding bad color combos
+also try to avoid bad color combos

 - Green & Red